yashrk/pvector/README.md

 ## Motivation

-The absence of an efficient Clojue-like purelly functional vector in the Guile Scheme standard library and in the Guile ecosystem at all[^1] has always been a pain point for me.
+The absence of an efficient Clojure-like purelly functional vector in the Guile Scheme standard library and in the Guile ecosystem at all[^1] has always been a pain point for me.
 However, the idea of a _bit-partitioned vector trie_ is very beautiful and relatively simple.
 So once I decided to implement it myself.

 ## Performance